harperreed/harper.blog/content/post/2002-04-23-Today_is_a_good_day_for_random_stuff_.md

 ---
-date: 2002-04-23T15:29:32Z
+date: 2002-04-23 15:29:32+00:00
-excerpt: |-
-  i love legos?, they rule. and I love morbid stuff. so when you combine the two, I laugh.
+excerpt: 'i love legos?, they rule. and I love morbid stuff. so when you combine the two, I laugh.

-  So for the longest time I saw this guy all over the net and I couldn't figure out wtf was going on. until I read this. i...
+  So for the longest time I saw this guy all over the net and I couldn''t figure out wtf was going on. until I read this. i...'
+summary: this post is all about my love for legos and morbid stuff, mixing it all up with some quirky links about alex chiu, custom cars, and my awesome mug with matiss. check it out!
-tags: ["harper","reed","php","hacking","audreyhacking","audrey","matiss","philosophy","lego"]
+tags:
+- legos
+- matiss
+- reed
+- php
+- morbid humor
+- audreyhacking
+- alex chiu
+- custom merchandise
+- lego
+- hacking
+- audrey
+- philosophy
+- harper
 title: Today is a good day for random stuff.
 wordpress_id: 269
 wordpress_url: http://new.nata2.org/?p=269